splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/k8s/k8s-advanced-config.rst

 Additional settings
 ===================================

-There are many other settings you can customize in zero configuration auto instrumentation.
+There are many other settings you can customize in automatic discovery and configuration.

 For a list of settings that you can change for each language, see the following resources: